-In 2020, Jewish Home of Cincinnati along with The Jewish Foundation, The Jewish Federation of Cincinnati and individual community donors created a partnership to provide emergency covid relief funds to the community.
+In 2020, Jewish Home of Cincinnati along with The Jewish Foundation, The Jewish Federation of Cincinnati and individual community donors created a funding coalition to provide emergency covid relief funds to the community.
 JHC contributed $250,000 as part of the partnership to support organizations such as Jewish Family Service and the Mayerson JCC.
 Funds were used to fund much needed services to seniors through meals, safe socialization through technology, emotional support and increased case management and counseling.
-In 2021 and 2022, Jewish Home of Cincinnati also awarded grants to community organizations including JEEP (Jewish Education for Every Person); The Nancy and David Wolf Holocaust and Humanity Center; CET; The Hearing, Speech and Deaf Center; The Cincinnati Community Kollel; Isaac M. Wise Temple; and The Mayerson JCC.
+In 2021 and 2022, Jewish Home of Cincinnati also awarded grants to community organizations including JEEP (Jewish Education for Every Person); The Nancy and David Wolf Holocaust and Humanity Center; CET; The Hearing, Speech and Deaf Center; The Cincinnati Community Kollel; Isaac M. Wise Temple; The Mayerson JCC; Cancer Family Care; The Mercy Health Jewish Hospital Foundation; Temple Sholom; Rockdale Temple; Rockwern Academy; and Musicians for Health.

 The Harkavy & Berg Funds